JimDesu/basis-lang/spec.md

     # String mode <- a::2                          ; "normal"
     # Float64 weight <- (Float64: a::3)            ; convert the Decimal field 3.7 to Float64

 Each Aggregate Literal (and Sequence Literal, &sect;7.5) instance carries anonymous **literal-kind information** about each position &mdash; the per-position literal kind (`String`, `Integer`, `Decimal`, `Hex`, `Aggregate`, `Sequence`) is recorded by the typechecker per literal &mdash; so downstream constructor calls using the slot's fields are checkable against what's actually there.
 In the example above, `a::3` is statically known to carry a `Decimal` literal (from the third position of the initializing literal), so the constructor call `(Float64: a::3)` is well-formed when a `Float64`-from-`Decimal` constructor is in scope.
 Writing `(Float64: a::2)` instead would be a static error: the typechecker sees the request as `Float64`-from-`String` and rejects it unless a `Float64`-from-`String` constructor is in scope.
-The tracking is per-literal-instance, not a structural type the slot's `Aggregate` annotation declares; and the tracked information is the literal-kind tag only &mdash; literal values do not participate in the general typesystem (no class instances, no polymorphism, no variant or union candidacy, &sect;7.7), so the tracking machinery covers exactly what literals support and no more.
+The tracking is per-literal-instance, not a structural type the slot's `Aggregate` annotation declares; and the tracked information is the literal-kind tag only &mdash; literal values do not participate in the general typesystem (no concept instances, no polymorphism, no variant or union candidacy, &sect;7.7), so the tracking machinery covers exactly what literals support and no more.

 For an `Aggregate`-typed slot whose value was supplied as a named literal, fields are accessible by declared name (`a::weight`, `a::name`, etc.).
 The positional-index form is admitted for unnamed-field aggregates only; mixing positional indices with named-form aggregates is a static error.